ErpNetDocs/tech/modules/financials/excise/country-specific/bulgaria/setup.md

 ### 3.1.
 ExciseProductType

-- **Exc_BrandName** - Allowed values from CL175 nomencature.
-Limited to alowed values
+- **Exc_BrandName** - Allowed values from CL175 nomenclature.
+Limited to allowed values

 - **Exc_LabelPrice** – Price on label – Only for specific products – Decimal